splunk/public-o11y-docs/apm/profiling/intro-profiling.rst

 - File system bottlenecks
 - Slow calls to external services

-For sample use cases, see :ref:`profiling-use-case-landingpage`.
+For sample use cases, see :ref:`profiling-scenario-landingpage`.

 .. raw:: html